Kane’s Diner (Flushing, NY)

 I love my NJ diners, but I’ve been traveling and tried a few diners along the way.
 So when on the road, it’s important to see what diners other states have to offer right?

-Recently I went to Kane’s Diner in Queens.
+Recently I went to Kane’s Diner in Flushing, NY.
 To be honest, we walked by and saw it had the word “diner” and “original pancakes” and decided we were hungry.
 I can’t be the only person that has done that right?

 Kane’s Diner is different from New Jersey Diners.
 New York is much more crowded and busy than down in southern New Jersey.
-The diner reflects that.
+Kane’s Diner reflects that.
 Kane’s Diner tastefully fit as much in one building as possible.
-I didn’t feel as if I was sitting on top of other parties but it was jam packed.
+I didn’t feel as if I was sitting on top of other parties but it was jam-packed.
 I’ve been to bigger restaurants where I felt as if I was sitting too close to other people.
-Even though it’s a small space, the layout of the restaurant allows for some breathing room.
+Even though it’s a small space, the layout of Kane’s Diner allows for some breathing room.

-The coffee was extremely strong.
+The coffee at Kane’s Diner was extremely strong.
 It tasted like diesel fuel but a good diesel fuel.
 I guess that’s why people in NY live so fast paced. (kidding of course).
 I forgot to take a photo…

-The service was excellent.
+The service at Kane’s Diner was excellent.
 The waiter brought plenty of refills, and we never were empty of water or coffee.
 The food also came out quickly.

 The diner has all of the typical diner fare.
 You won’t find the healthy salads or grilled fish, but you will find several omelet options as well as pancakes and steak.
 If there is grease, you will find it here.
 Kane’s Diner is the stereotypical “greasy spoon” deal.

-There was a large sign at the front that stated: “Orginal Pancake House”.
+There was a large sign at the front of Kane’s Diner that stated: “Orginal Pancake House”.
 That means the pancakes must be good.

 For my coffee and pancakes, the cost was $9.
 I have no complaints, and it was good.